ThoughtWorksInc/ml-app-template/docs/FAQs.md

 # Note: to find the full path, you can run `pwd` in the directory that you wish to mount, and manually replace forward slashes (/) with double backslashes (\\)
 ```
-This is an open issue in Docker for Windows that has to do with how Git Bash converts system filepath: https://github.com/docker/toolbox/issues/673
+This is an open issue in Docker for Windows that has to do with how Git Bash converts filepaths: https://github.com/docker/toolbox/issues/673